xilti/sitemap/README.md

 Sitemap is a file transfer library.

 I originally built this tiny library for generating web sites.
-It allows you to define your web site layout and content sources.
+It is used to define a web site layout and its content sources.
 There is a few basic steps.
 First, you define locations of your site files and folders, and give them labels.
-The labels can be used later for referencing the site links later.
-It lets you control the whole site layout in one place without modifying the reset of the code.
+The labels can be used later for referencing the site links, that allows you to control the whole layout in one place without modifying the reset of the code.

 	sitemap["home"] =  {"/index.html"};